Skip To Main Content

 C. At a school in the district that provides early intervention services pursuant to RCW 28A.155.065 and/or preschool services pursuant to RCW 28A.155.070 if the student is eligible for such services.

-The superintendent or designee may reject the application of a nonresident student who is the child of a full-time employee if:
+The superintendent or designee may deny the request of a nonresident student who is the child of a full-time employee if:

 A. The student’s disciplinary records indicate a history of discipline offenses or criminal convictions/adjudications, violent or disruptive behavior or membership in a group defined as a gang under RCW 28A.225.225.

-B. The student has been expelled or suspended from school for more than ten consecutive days.
+B. The student has been expelled or suspended from school for more than 10 consecutive days.

 D. The student has repeatedly failed to comply with requirements for participation in an alternative school program, such as participating in weekly direct contact with the teacher.